Applies To: SQL Server 2016

 Before installing DQS, make sure that your computer meets the minimum system requirements.
 The following table provides information about the minimum system requirements for the DQS components:

-For detailed information about the minimum system requirements for installing SQL Server 2012, see Hardware and Software Requirements for Installing SQL Server 2012.
+For detailed information about the minimum system requirements for installing SQL Server 2016, see Hardware and Software Requirements for Installing SQL Server 2016.

-You have to use the SQL Server 2012 Setup to install DQS components.
+You have to use the SQL Server 2016 Setup to install DQS components.
 When you run the SQL Server Setup, you have to go through a series of installation wizard pages to select appropriate options based on your requirements.
 The following table lists only those pages in the installation wizard where the options that you select will affect your installation of DQS:

 |Database Engine Configuration||Click Add Current User to add your user Windows account to the sysadmin fixed server role.
 This is required for you to be able to run the DQSInstaller.exe file later to complete the Data Quality Server installation.|

 After you complete the SQL Server installation wizard, you must perform additional steps mentioned in this section to complete your Data Quality Server installation, configure it, and then use it.

-Run the DQSInstaller.exe file.
+To complete the Data Quality Server installation, run the DQSInstaller.exe file.
 On running the DQSInstaller.exe file:

 This completes the Data Quality Server installation.

-Grant DQS Roles to Users
+Grant DQS Roles to Users:

 By default, if your user account is a member of the sysadmin fixed server role, you can log on to Data Quality Server using Data Quality Client even if none of the DQS roles are granted to your user account.
 For information about the three DQS roles, see DQS Security.

+Make your data available for DQS operations.
 Make sure that you can access your source data for the DQS operations, and can export the processed data to a table in a database.